rueckstiess/mtools/INSTALL.md

 	cd /path/to/github/repos
     git clone git://github.com/rueckstiess/mtools.git

-This will create a sub-folder `mtools` under the `/path/to/github/repos` folder and check out the code there.
-Make sure that the parent directory of mtools is set in your PYTHONPATH environment variable.
+This will create a sub-folder `mtools` under the `/path/to/github/repos/` folder and check out the code there.
+You need to add the `/path/to/github/repos/mtools` folder to your `PYTHONPATH` environment variable.
 If you use the _bash_ shell, you can do so by adding a line

-    export PYTHONPATH=$PYTHONPATH:/parent/directory/of/mtools
+    export PYTHONPATH=$PYTHONPATH:/path/to/github/repos/mtools/

 to your `.bashrc` script.
 Other shells may have a different syntax.